autowarefoundation/autoware_off-road_sim/README.md

 - **KEYBOARD_CONTROL** — keyboard drives the vehicle (WASD / arrow keys).
 ROS 2 commands on the drive/control topics are ignored.
 - **ROS2_CONTROL** — the vehicle is driven exclusively by incoming `autoware_control_msgs/Control` or `AckermannDriveStamped` messages.
 Keyboard input is ignored.
 If no fresh ROS 2 command is received, the vehicle holds at speed 0.

-The active mode for each vehicle is shown in the viewport overlay and in the terminal status line.
+The active mode for each vehicle is shown in the viewport HUD and in the terminal status line.

 ---